 Over two years, Roberto is traveling around the country filming interviews and brief documentary portraits with diverse people, ages 50 - 100.

-The participants include a transgendered Harvard astrophysicist; a retired Missouri woman who teaches yoga to fellow churchgoers; a struggling Vermont organic farmer; a ballroom-dancing Chinese language teacher; a retired Navy officer who lost his son to cancer; a California mountain climber trying to make it as a Hollywood actor; a Puerto-Rican opera singer, and many others.
+The participants include a transgendered Harvard astrophysicist; a retired Missouri church lady who teaches yoga; a struggling Vermont farmer; a ballroom-dancing Chinese language teacher; a retired Navy officer who lost his son to cancer; a California mountain climber trying to make it as a Hollywood actor; a Puerto-Rican opera singer, and many others.